jbwebster/scCNVis/README.md

 ## Tutorial

 A high-level overview of how the package works is outlined below.
-More in-depth examples can be found in HERE.
+More in-depth examples and documentation can be found [here](https://jbwebster.github.io/SCCNVis/)

 SCCNVis works with SCCNVis objects.
 This provides a common format that can be created using the outputs from any of the common CNV callers.
 To create a